5.0 KiB

 I am only going over POSIX shell things here as there are a bunch of extensions found in some shells / on some systems but not others.
 The sections below should apply to any UNIX-like system.
 This cheatsheet will by no means be a comprehensive guide to UNIX (it’s a cheatsheet, not a handbook) but you can always find out more information about any given command right there on the shell.

-Many systems come with manuals, try man COMMAND
+Many systems come with manuals, try man COMMAND or

-to find out more about most utilities
+info COMMAND to find out more about most utilities

-(try man man
+(try man man, for example).

 Alternatively, if no manual is available,

-will usually print some information.
+passing the flag -h or --help will usually print some information.

 I find myself consulting these constantly because nobody is expected